Home Trending Business Tips Bankruptcy Code in India

 • The Companies Act, 2013.

-The Code and it’s Applicability
+The Bankruptcy Code and its Applicability.

 The following entities’ bankruptcy, voluntary liquidation, or insolvency shall be subject to the requirements of the Code: